Quickstart: Streaming Vivid Mosaic Basemaps

 Make a basemaps WMS request

-To request Vivid Basemaps imagery from the Streaming -Basemaps API, you will make a call to the /basemaps/v1/ogc
+To request Vivid Mosaic imagery from the Streaming - Basemaps API, you will make a call to the /basemaps/v1/ogc

-This is an example of a Basemaps WMS URL request for Vivid Standard 30 cm HD basemaps.
+This is an example of a Basemaps WMS URL request for Vivid Mosaic 30 cm basemaps.

 https://api.maxar.com/basemaps/v1/ogc/wms?service=WMS&version=1.3.0&request=GetMap&bbox=36.985003,-109.028320,40.996484,-102.041016&crs=EPSG:4326&format=image/png&transparent=true&layers=Maxar:Imagery&tiled=true&width=512&height=512&cql_Filter=productName='VIVID_STANDARD_30'&Maxar_API_Key